juliaSchaedler/juliaSchaedler/README.md

 ###

 <p align="left">Welcome to my corner of GitHub!
-I'm a data science enthusiast with a particular interest in data mining and AI.
-I'm currently expanding my knowledge into quantum computing.
-I also enjoy flexing my creative muscles with web design and game development.
-I'm always open to collaboration and new challenges.</p>
+I'm a data science enthusiast with a particular interest in data mining and AI. <br>I'm currently expanding my knowledge into quantum computing.
+I also enjoy flexing my creative muscles with web design and game development. <br><br>I'm always open to collaboration and new challenges!</p>

 ###